Energy Technology Firm ComboCurve Announces $50M Series B Financing

 The Series B capital raise firmly cements ComboCurve as the fastest growing technology company in the energy industry.
-The additional capital will allow the company to accelerate the core product enhancements while expanding into other workflows, including greenhouse gas emission forecasting, scheduling, and modeling of renewable energy sources.
+The additional capital will allow the company to accelerate core product enhancements while expanding into other workflows, including greenhouse gas emissions forecasting, scheduling, and modeling of renewable energy sources.

 Since last year’s Series A funding round, ComboCurve has quickly become the energy operating platform of choice, boasting 650% year-over-year growth and more than 170 customers with a collective enterprise value exceeding $600 billion.
 ComboCurve’s software was named “Disruptive Technology of the Year” at the 2021 Northam Royalties Assembly Awards.